 This historic building was purpose built in 1728 and houses an extensive collection of regalia.
-Visit the Sir Malcolm Sargent Room, Open for tours Monday & Fridays, August & Septemeber, free admission, donations to the Mayors Charity, call 01780 753808.
+Visit the Sir Malcolm Sargent Room.
+Open for tours Fridays, free admission, donations to the renovation of the Town Hall.
+Call 01780 753808.

 St Mary’s Street, St Mary’s Hill and High Street St Martins

 Walk through the georgian splendour of our town and discover many boutique shops and restaurants, see the town bridge and the George Hotel.

 Sit a while in the tranquil riverside area and enjoy the views of the Stamford skyline, how many Churches can you spot?